mike-plivo/ipfilter/README.md

 - Count rules
 - Remove all rules

-Rules are stored in Redis as a list, allowing for efficient management and retrieval.
+Rules are stored in memory as a slice, allowing for efficient management and retrieval.

 ## Usage